zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

  - Double click on the `GGCS_Workshop_Material` folder and review the contents.
 Note:
 	- This folder has scripts to start the SSH proxy and to start and stop the GoldenGate Cloud Control Agent.
-	- The keys folder:  You will use a private key to access the GGCS and DBCS instances.
-You will need the IP addresses of those environments after GGCS is up.
+	- The keys folder contains the private key (already downloaded for you) to access the GGCS and DBCS instances.
 	- The SQL Files folder:  These scripts are used in SQLDeveloper to generate transactional data, do row counts, and re-set your data if necessary for the DW.

 	![](images/100/i25.png)